Entry Requirements for Japan

 Proof of sufficient funds to cover your vacation

-To apply to visit family or friends, you’ll be asked to also submit proof of your relationship, such as a birth certificate, or communications between you and your point of contact in Japan.
+To apply to visit family or friends, you’ll be asked to also submit proof of your relationship.
+The proof could be a birth certificate, or communications between you and your point of contact in Japan.

 If you’re traveling to attend a business meeting or conference, you must attach an invitation letter from the Japanese company you’ll be working with.

-Reminder: You cannot do paid work for a Japanese company while visiting on a tourist visa, or with a visa exemption.
-To take up work in Japan, you must get the right type of work permit in advance.
+Reminder: You cannot work for a Japanese company while visiting on a tourist visa, or without a visa.
+To work in Japan, you must get the right type of work permit.

 map eligible countries